JiangBowen0008/HACManPP/README.md

 ## Adding New Environments

-To add a new environment, you need to implement the functions in `hacman/envs/sim_envs/base_env.py`.
-See `hacman/envs/sim_envs/simple_env.py` for an example.
-Afterwards, add the new environment to `hacman/envs/setup_envs.py`.
+Different environments should be added based on whether they support parallelized environments.
+If the environment supports parallelized environments, please see the ManiSkill2 environment for reference.
+If the environment does not support parallelized environments, please see the Robosuite environment for reference.

+## Adding New Primitives

+To add new primitives, you need to define the primitive in the `primitives.py` file in the corresponding environment folder.
+The primitive should inherit the base class `Primitive` and implement the `execute` function.
+The `execute` function should define the low-level action of the primitive.
+The `is_valid` function should define the pre-condition of the primitive.
+The `visualize` function should define how the primitive is visualized in the plotly.

-## Explanation of the hybrid policy
+## Explanation of Hybrid Action Space (Location Policy)

 In the paper, we propose a hybrid action space with a discrete component (action location) and a continuous component (motion parameters).
 Unfortunately, Stable baselines3 does not support hybrid action space.
 We design a workaround to incorporate the hybrid action space into Stable baselines3 that can be combined with existing continuous action space algorithms with minimal modifications.

-The main idea is to include the discrete part of the policy (location policy) into the environment as an environment wrapper.
-As illustrated in the figure below, the raw output of env.step will be passed into a location policy wrapper (implemented as SubprocVecEnvwithLocationPolicy or DummyVecEnvwithLocationPolicy in `hacman/envs/location_policy_wrappers.py`).
-The location policy then selects the discrete action based on the current model and appends the action as `poke_idx` into the observation.
-Then, the full observation, including the original observation and `poke_idx`, will be passed into the RL algorithm of Stable baseline3.
-In addition, we pass the `poke_idx` back to the simulation environment by `set_prev_obs` to be used for the next `env.step`.
+The main idea is to include the discrete part of the policy (primitive location and primitive type) into the environment as an environment wrapper.
+The raw output of env.step is passed into a location policy wrapper (implemented in `hacman/algos/location_policy.py`).
+The location policy then selects the discrete action based on the current model and appends the action as `poke_idx` and `prim_idx` into the observation.
+Then, the full observation, including the original observation, `poke_idx` and `prim_idx`, will be passed into the RL algorithm of Stable baseline3.
+In addition, we pass the `poke_idx` and the `prim_idx` back to the simulation environment by `set_prev_obs` to be used for the next `env.step`.
 In this way, the discrete component of the policy is off-loaded into the environment and we can use any algorithm with continuous action space seamlessly.

-Note that the wrappers in `hacman/envs/location_policy_wrappers.py` serve as a connection between the environment and the wrapper.
+Note that the wrappers in `hacman/envs/location_policy_vec_wrappers.py` serve as a connection between the vectorized environment and the wrapper.
 The actual "policy" (how we select the discrete action) is defined as `LocationPolicyWithArgmaxQ` in `hacman/algos/location_policy.py`.

 ## Explanation of the Motion Primitives
 In the paper, we propose a generic set of motion primitives for manipulation.
 The library of motion primitives are 'Poke', 'Move to', 'Move by', 'Grasp', 'Open Gripper'.
 The detailed explantion of the primitives can be seen in the paper Section III.B.
 Although all the tasks share the same high-level design of these primitives, the low-level implementation is different because different simulation environments have different interfaces.
 Therefore, we have different primitive definition files for ManiSkill2 (`/hacman_ms/env_wrappers/primitives.py`), Robosuite (`hacman_suite/env_wrappers/primitives.py`)and DoubleBinEnv (`hacman_bin/primitives.py`).

 Each primitive file has defined a default class of Primitive (e.g., `BinPrimitive`, `MSPrimitive`,`SuitePrimtive`) that has the base functions like `move_to` that can be used to compose more complicated motions of the primitive.
 Then for each primitive, it inherits the base class and define its own `execute` function to complete the primitive's motion.
 It also has `is_valid` function to check the pre-condition of the primitive and `visualize` function to define how primitive is visualized in the plotly.

-## Explanation of the environment wrappers
+## Explanation of the Environment Wrappers

 This section presents the complete list of environment wrappers employed in this project.